mrkkrp/markkarpov.com/post/watercolor-palette.md

 * **Indian red** is also a new addition.
 The principle was that I wanted 4 reds in my palette, and **indian red** had the shade that no other red in my palette had.
+* I removed **raw umber** because I found that I didn't use it often and a similar shade can be achieved by “cooling” down **burnt umber** with a blue.

 All other colors stayed the same.
 I just found their analogues in the range provided by Daniel Smith.
 I have to say, Daniel Smith is more intense and